 Strengths: Our program regularly provides opportunities for alumni to express views on program operations and outcomes, and, as appropriate, acts on recommendations to improve curriculum and services.
+Alumni regularly participate on all program standing and ad hoc committees.
+Alumni surveys are periodically distributed to gather information for a wide range of individuals.

-Alumni report feeling "well prepared for post-graduate destinations," reflective of the 67% of graduates over the prior 5 years who have secured employment in public health agencies and 33% who have continued their education (the majority of whom are Dual degree MPH/MD and MPH/DMD who enroll in clinical residency training programs).
+Alumni report feeling "well prepared for post-graduate destinations," reflective of the 67% of graduates over the prior 5 years who have secured employment in public health agencies and 33% who have continued their education (the majority of whom are Dual Degree MPH/MD and MPH/DMD who enroll in clinical residency training programs).
 83% of survey respondents expressed satisfaction with the program preparing them "for careers they had envisioned."
 Nearly 3 in 5 graduates report employment in public health-related careers.
 Employers express widespread satisfaction in our graduates and express intentions to hire students as future needs arise.